-Voices Against Brain Cancer was started in loving memory of Gary Lichtenstein who lost his valiant battle with brain cancer on October 1, 2003.
-Gary was living in Chicago and working as an options trader at Wolverine Trading when he was diagnosed with a brain tumor in March of 2003.
-He was 24 years old at the time.
-After three months of radiation, Gary slipped into a coma from which he did not recover.
-Soon after his passing, Gary’s family started Voices Against Brain Cancer to raise money and awareness for the fight against this illness.
+VABC was founded in loving memory of Gary Lichtenstein who at 24 years old lost his battle with brain cancer on October 1, 2003.
+Gary was living in Chicago and working as an options trader at Wolverine Trading when he was diagnosed with a brain tumor on March 4, 2003.
+After three months Gary slipped into a coma from which he did not recover.
+Soon after his passing, Gary’s family started Voices Against Brain Cancer to raise money and awareness for the fight against this devastating disease.